 Our West Lancashire is a loose grouping of civic-minded individuals.
 Each year our committee and members agree some core policies below, which our candidates and councillors support.
-These aim to change the culture of the council and put residents back in the driving seat.
+These core polices focus on delivering local services for local residents and running the council effectively and efficiently.
 Beyond that, we have no whip and our representatives will promote policies that suit their area.

 Action to revitalise Ormskirk town centre

-- More markets & Events- £15,000 to promote additional markets and events in the town
+- £15,000 to promote additional markets and events in Ormskirk.

-- Reduce West Lancashire’s Borough councillor allowances to the Lancashire average.
+- Reduce councillors allowances to the Lancashire average

 - Reduce the number of councillors by one-third to 36 from the current 54.